-A previous paper by the first author recounted in detail Guerry's work on these questions, together with the challenges this poses for modern multivariate statistical analysis in a spatial context (Friendly, 2007).
-Another paper provides, as complete an account as could be determined, of his personal and family history (Friendly, 2008).
-In these papers, and long afterwards, with much assistance from colleagues, there were two main historical topics that remained unresolved.
-In my files, I classified these as the "Guerry Mysteries".
-This paper reports a solution to one of these, Guerry's ordonnateur statistique, which may now arguably be considered the first example of a mechanical device devoted to statistical calculations.
+A previous article by the first author recounted in detail Guerry's work on these questions, together with the challenges this poses for modern multivariate statistical analysis in a spatial context (Friendly 2007).
+Another article provides, as complete an account as could be determined, of his personal and family history (Friendly 2008).
+In these articles, and long afterward, with much assistance from colleagues, there were two main historical topics that remained unresolved.
+In my files, I classified these as the "Guerry Mysteries."
+This article reports a solution to one of these, Guerry's ordonnateur statistique, which may now arguably be considered the first example of a mechanical device devoted to statistical calculations.2